eclipse-bluechi/bluechi/doc/docs/monitoring/peers.md

 ...
 ```

 Contrary, the `only-listen.py` should not have received anything yet.
-Lets change that by adding its bus name to the monitor as peer:
+Let's change that by adding its bus name to the monitor as peer:

 ```bash
 $ python add-peer.py /org/eclipse/bluechi/monitor/1 :1.9327